 How to Create Cloud Documents

-Inside the Welcome Window, you can double-click on any document thumbnail to open it in Sketch.
-Or double-click on New Cloud Document to create a new one.
+Inside the Documents Window, you can double-click on any document thumbnail to open it in Sketch.
+Or click on the New Document button at the top of the window to create a new one.

 If you’ve chosen to save your documents to Sketch Cloud by default, choose File › New (or press ⌘ + N) to create a new Sketch Cloud document.
 If your documents are set to save locally, choose File › New Cloud Document… (or press ⌘ + ⇧ + N) instead.